Cleaning Tips to Remove Allergens at Home

 Cockroaches and Other Allergens

 Cockroaches are very adaptable and live in places where food and water are ample.
 You often see them in the kitchen and near dripping faucets.
 Fungi or mould proliferate in humid places and on wet surfaces.
 Mould tends to grow in wet premises and spaces such as bathrooms, sealed-off rooms, crawl spaces, and home foundations.
+Mould must be cleaned ASAP.
 Other places where mould thrives include attics and closets, potted plants, drains, damp cellars, and shower stalls.
 With so many places where allergens lurk and thrive, some areas are easy to overlook.
 Some people are more susceptible, however, and experience symptoms such as runny or stuffy nose, sneezing, watery or itchy eyes, nasal congestion, and throat clearing.
-If you don’t have enough time for a thorough clean or your family members have known allergies, professional cleaning can be a good choice to allergy-proof your home.
+If you don’t have enough time for a thorough clean or your family members have known allergies, professional cleaning company can be a good choice to allergy-proof your home.

 How to Eliminate Allergens at Home